 How to Become an Electrician in Washington, D.C.

-Are you interested in a hands-on career that requires in-depth knowledge of how electrical systems function?
-If so, becoming an electrician may be the right choice for you.
-According to the U.S. Bureau of Labor Statistics (BLS), the electrician trade in Washington, D.C., will grow by 13 percent from 2018 to 2028.
-While this may not seem like much, this career field sees 190 job openings per year in D.C. alone.
+If you want a hands-on career that requires a deep understanding of electrical systems, becoming an electrician could be a great choice.
+According to the U.S. Bureau of Labor Statistics (BLS), the electrician trade in Washington, D.C. is expected to grow by 13% from 2018 to 2028.
+While this may seem moderate, the field has 190 annual job openings in D.C. alone.
 [En Español]

 Search Electrician Programs